JacobDFrank/jacobdfrank/src/projects/cc-projects.md

   </div>
 </div>

-The 82% paid concentration is the signal.
-Projects pulls users already invested in the suite into a workflow that ties them deeper across apps — exactly the cross-app stickiness the strategy was aiming for.
+The growth in Projects usage is a signal.
+It pulls users already invested in the suite into a workflow that ties them deeper across apps — exactly the cross-app stickiness the strategy was aiming for.

 <div class="cs-nav-anchor" id="what-i-learned" data-label="What I learned"></div>

 #### What I Learned

 Shipping before the ecosystem is ready is a real design constraint, not a failure mode.
-Several decisions on cards, file-type handling, and skeleton loading exist because we made the call to ship into Photoshop while other surfaces caught up — and the early feedback from users mid-workflow shaped the rest of the rollout in a way that a polished, simultaneous launch wouldn't have.
+Several decisions on cards, file-type handling, and skeleton loading were made because we chose to ship it to Photoshop while other surfaces caught up, and early user feedback shaped the rest of the rollout in ways a polished, simultaneous launch wouldn't have.

 The unglamorous work is where the leverage lives.
-The sync simplification didn't ship with a marketing moment, but it cut data loss by 62% and dropped infrastructure cost by half.
-Every case study should have at least one of these.
+Sync simplification didn't ship with a marketing moment, but it cut data loss by 62% and reduced infrastructure costs by half; these small features matter, even though they can be a little boring.

-Twenty empty states sounds like a wasted week, but the empty state is the loudest moment in onboarding.
-Each one is a user's first read on whether this surface is for them.